 Importance of ASVAB Line Codes

-As we have seen, the prime role of ASVAB codes is to help recruiters in the job of classification.
-The codes, which are clusters of different groupings of subtests, reflect the candidates' aptitudes and abilities in various clusters and thus help recruiters decide the best fitting roles for each examinee based on his/her ASVAB code scores.
+As we have seen, the prime role of the odes is to help recruiters in the job of classification.
+They are clusters of different groupings of subtests, reflect the candidates' aptitudes and abilities in various clusters and thus help recruiters decide the best fitting roles for each test-taker based on his/her ASVAB code scores.
 For example, if a candidate has scored well in the El line code, but not so well in the MM line, it can be deduced that the candidate might fit well in the Electrical career line and not in the Mechanical field.
-Thus, based on the other parameters of selection, recruiters can allocate the best suitable job roles for candidates with the help of the ASVAB codes.
+Thus, based on the other parameters of selection, recruiters can allocate the best suitable job roles for candidates with the help of these codes.

-For the candidates also, understanding about each of the ASVAB codes and their constituent subtests, helps in targeting for the requisite ASVAB scores and accordingly prepare for the test.
-ASVAB codes, thus, pave way for your desired career path in the armed force services.
+For the candidates also, understanding about each of the codes and their constituent subtests help in targeting for the requisite scores and accordingly prepare for the test.
+These codes, thus, pave way for your desired career path in the armed force services.